icebert04/icebert04.github.io/_posts/2018-7-6-my-dead-sister's-bestfriend.md

 It's hard to continue life without the sweetest person in the planet.
 My sister was my number fan whenever I create a project online.
 Roberta and I always communicate through Social Media and through  her I got the courage to say **"I Love You"** to the people that I love.
 And now that she is gone, I have nobody to share my ideas with.
 I won't get inspiring songs from her beautiful and charming voice.
 It created a Black Hole that will forever remain with me.

 But as the saying goes, life must go on.
 Rose is my inspiration nowadays whenever I want to remember my dead sister.
-I checked Rose's newsfeed regularly and imagine that my sister is there with her in all of her post.
+I checked Rose's newsfeed regularly and imagined that my sister is there with her in all of her post.
-Like that time when Rose climbed General Nakar.
-I imagined that Roberta was with her.
-Rigidrously laughing together, drinking tequila or vodka while strumming the guitar singing their favorite hymes.
+Like that time when Rose hiked the Atburan Rockies in Gen. Nakar, Quezon.
+I fabricated a story in my mind that Roberta was with her.
+Rigorously laughing together, drinking tequila or vodka while strumming the guitar and singing their favorite tunes.

 Through Rose actions, I feel my sister being alive again.
 Like the action and adventures never stopped.